olivialaven/MGT502_project/README.md

 #### User behaviors

 We also noted that a lot of users have very few interactions.
 For example, 3,737 users (about 48% of all users) have only interacted with 5 or fewer books.
 2,445 user have only interacted with 3 items.
-This means that in our test/train split (using a 80/20 ratio) will mean that we only have two observations in the training dataset that is used for the predictions.
-In this case, there is also only one "rigth" answer.
-This is a limitation we will come back to later.
+This is an interesting observation, which will become relevant for our train/test split later on.

 Additionally, we noted that a lot of users have interacted with an item multiple times.
 There are about 3000 occurances in the dataframe where a user has interacted with the same item twice.
 There is even an occurance of a user interacting with the same item 60 times.
 There are also occurances in between these numbers (2-60 interactions for the same item by a user).